NORTH WEST WEIGHTLIfting

 THE ORGANIZING COMMITTEE

 Harold Pijcke is the chairman masters of the Netherlands.
 He is a (retired) naval logistics officer.
-He is experienced in running complicated logistic operations.
-Harold studied sport psychology and he is the mental coach for his athletes.
+He is an expert in running complicated logistic operations.
+Harold studied management, logistics, and (sport) psychology.
 Since 2015 Harold is an official at international masters competitions.
 His passion is promoting the sport of weightlifting and organizing competitions and events.

 Adela and Harold can rely on a strong team of volunteers.
-With this team they're working very hard to make the tournament in Den Helder well organized and an unforgettable experience for all participants.
+With this team they're working very hard to make the tournament in Alkmaar well organized and an unforgettable experience for all participants.

 "Hi all, my name is Maarten Haan.
 I am 35 years old, born and raised in the Netherlands.
 By day I am a communications advisor.
 I discovered strength training when I was 19.
 After 15 years of dedicated training I was looking for a new challenge, so I decide I wanted to learn a new sport.
 My girlfriend Jennifer (also a weightlifter/volunteer) introduced me to Olympic weightlifting.
 When my technique has become decent and my body has finished adjusting to this new sport I am looking to test my skills as a masters athlete.
 Until then I will support my friends at North West Weightlifting in making this event memorable for everyone.
 I am looking forward to seeing you all!"